Madisonian model: Madison's Dilemma

-Madison’s dilemma refers to the debate regarding how institutions should be designed in order to balance the tension between limited and effective government.
-Madison was concerned with how political institutions can limit government power in order to preserve individual rights and freedoms and prevent tyranny, while also creating a government capable of accomplishing goals and getting stuff done.
+Madison's dilemma refers to the debate regarding how institutions should be designed in order to balance the tension between limited and effective government.
+Madison was concerned with how political institutions can limit government power in order to preserve individual rights and freedoms and prevent tyranny, while also creating a government capable of accomplishing goals and implementing policy.
 The dilemma that arises is how to strike a balance between these two principles.

 There are four constitutional rules that concern how political power can be concentrated and dispersed.
 The first: Unitarianism, where the constitution grants central government exclusive and final authority over policy making across entire national territory and whose power supersedes subnational governments (concentrates power at national level), versus federalism, where power is dispersed throughout different levels of government within the nation.
 The second concerns separation of political power.
 Presidentialism means that voters elect the executive and legislative branches separately.
 There are fixed terms, and branches of government must work in tandem to pass legislation; power is dispersed.
 Parliamentarianism is where voters directly elect legislature, which elects everyone else and neither the executive or legislature face a fixed term; power can be consolidated by the parliamentary majority.
 This is not a system of checks and balances.
 The third rule is judicial review versus parliamentary supremacy.
 Judicial review gives courts power to invalidate laws which disperses political power.
 The final rule concerns how electoral systems determine winners.
 Plurality rule means the candidate who receives the largest share of the votes in the district wins, even if that share is less than 50 percent plus one of the votes, which can allow for majority control of the legislature out of less than majority of votes.
 Majority rule requires winners to receive candidates must obtain a majority of 50 percent plus 1 of the votes in the district to win.

 While the most common popular definition of democracy equates it with regular elections (minimalist view), another highly commonly accepted image of democracy identifies it with majority rule.
-Political theorist Robert Dahl’s observed that there is no single theory of democracy, but many theories that include debates that go beyond the broad commitment to rule by the majority.
+Political theorist Robert Dahl's observed that there is no single theory of democracy, but many theories that include debates that go beyond the broad commitment to rule by the majority.

-This struggle to both limit the potential of tyrannical government and create a functional government informed Madison’s system of checks and balances on government power outlined in Federalist 51.
+This struggle to both limit the potential of tyrannical government and create a functional government informed Madison's system of checks and balances on government power outlined in Federalist 51.
 In the paper, titled "The Structure of the Government Must Furnish the Proper Checks and Balances Between the Different Departments" Madison explains and defends the checks and balances system in the Constitution.